aykutcihansevim/acs/README.md

   ![visitors](https://visitor-badge.glitch.me/badge?page_id=aykutcihansevim.id)

 # Hi 👋
 I'm Cihan!
+I have a great passion in software development.
+I spend time to follow up on current technological news, projects.
 I am improving myself on projects related to web and mobile.
 I interested in back-end development using with ASP.NET Core, mobile development with Xamarin.
-Also I start to develop Typescript projects with Angular.

 Contact with me via these platforms!